-The State Matches dialog provides four columns of information: the state's starting and ending offsets, the state's duration, and the gap between a state an its more recent previous occurrence.
+The State Matches dialog provides four columns of information: the state's starting and ending offsets, the state's duration, and the gap between a state and its most recent previous occurrence.
 You can click on the column headers to control how the list is sorted.